owulveryck/blog/content/post/choreography.md

 What's good about Tosca is its goal:

 It describes a standard for representing a cloud application.
 It is written by the Oasis and therefore most of the big brand in IT may be aware of its existence
-The promise is that if you describe any application with Tosca, it could be deployed on any plateform, with a descent __orchestrator__.
+The promise is that if you describe any application with Tosca, it could be deployed on any plateform, with a decent __orchestrator__.

 ### ...and cons
 But...
 Tosca is complex.